JamesHarrison/otdrs/README.md

 As `otdrs` handles arbitrary binary input and performs some arithmetic on it which can potentially lead to underruns and overruns as well as exciting undefined behaviour.

-While Rust is a very good language to write such tools in, since runtime errors such as this are handled, `otdrs` makes an effort to avoid obvious situations where slice pointers violate bounds or where arithmetic on SOR contents may lead to unexpected situations. [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz) is used to fuzz with libFuzzer (on Linux only at present) to discover scenarios in which this can occur, including through writing and round-tripping OTDR files.
+While Rust is a very good language to write such tools in, since runtime errors such as this are handled, `otdrs` makes an effort to avoid obvious situations where slice pointers violate bounds or where arithmetic on SOR contents may lead to unexpected situations. [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz) is used to fuzz with libFuzzer (on Linux only at present) to discover scenarios in which this can occur, including through writing and round-tripping OTDR files and structure-aware fuzzing.
+AFL can also be used for fuzzing, though given the large binary inputs this isn't recommended.

 Checking of result validity is not performed on all fields, and users of the tool should take care to avoid trusting input parsed from SOR files.
 Sanitise your inputs.